The Crypto Loan Economy

 Most of the DeFi protocols today are compared based on their TVL.
 When it comes to lending protocols, it’s surely not the gospel’s truth.
 Lending protocols, specially those with UC loans usually have their capital’s net-flow outwards rather than inwards.
 At the same time, this capital should generate a regular income.
 To understand these aspects better, we take into consideration four different factors (apart from TVL) — total loans originated (TLO), total outstanding debt (TOD), net interest accrued from borrowers (NIA) and treasury or protocol’s revenue (TR).

 If we look at the data, it mostly goes in favor of Maple and TrueFi.
-When compared to the whole UC lending ecosystem, these through their TLO, NIA and TR seem to be establishing themselves as the leaders.
+When compared to the whole UC lending ecosystem through their TLO, NIA and TR, they seem to be establishing themselves as the leaders.
 They can also be said to have a first mover advantage in the institutional lending space.
 Goldfinch seems to be picking up the pace with around $120M in TLO, and around $3M and $0.7M in NIA and TR respectively.

 Clearpool has effectively differentiated itself within the space by offering variable interest rates rather than the fixed interest rates of Maple and TrueFi.
 This important yet subtle change primes Clearpool for dominating an untouched sub-sect of undercollateralized lending.
 As a younger protocol in its growth phase, it is primed to realize its massive potential alongside the growth of crypto UC lending as a whole.